Skip Navigation

 WORKER'S COMPENSATION

 covers acupuncture and manual therapy/myofascial release, and you will need to bring a doctor's written referral to the office on the first visit.
 We will need to confirm coverage with the company prior to your appointment, so be sure to tell us this is a Worker's Comp case.
 You will want to check to make sure your case was opened.
 We are required to bill Worker's Compensation for you.
+Federal Worker's Compensation is not accepted due to issues with payments.

 HEALTH CARE REIMBURSEMENT ACCOUNTS and MSA's: